-- 1. Meet with the Associate Dean (graduate) or Associate Dean (undergraduate) and complete the Change of Status form. - 2.
+- 1. Meet with the for Academic Affairs and Community Partnerships and complete the Change of Status form. - 2.
 Meet with the Associate Dean of Student Affairs or designee to remove all outstanding encumbrances, including: return of identification card and mailbox key, return of borrowed material to the library, bursar clearance, financial aid clearance, if applicable, and residence hall clearance, if applicable.
 Any student with outstanding encumbrances is not entitled to receive, or have sent on his/her behalf, transcripts of academic work, and may be denied readmission. - 3.
 The student must continue with his/her course work (except in an emergency situation) until the withdrawal has been approved.